-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Analyze the detailed work of the major writers of the age - 2.
 Appraise the inter-relationship of form content and style in the 20th century - 3.
-Have knowledge regarding the students to the variety of issues the text presents.
+Stimulate the students to the variety of issues the text presents.

-\W.B.Yeats : Sailing to Byzantium
+W.B.Yeats Sailing to Byzantium